الرئيسية

 Military interpreting

-27) where communities speaking different languages get in contact with each other for the
+27) where communities speaking different languages get in contact with each other for the purpose of trading and exchanging goods, or doing business

 Court Interpreting